Doctor of Ministry

 1. TRANSCRIPTS written in a language other than English must be accompanied by a notarized translation.

 2. APPLICATION FEE: A non-refundable $50 application fee is required of all online applicants.
-Payment may be made by credit card (MasterCard, Visa, Discover Card and American Express), debit card, or direct withdrawal from a bank account.
+Payment may be made by credit card (MasterCard, Visa, Discover Card and American Express) or debit card.

 3. TOEFL (Test of English as a Foreign Language): TOEFL scores are required of all applicants for whom English is not their first language.
 The minimum acceptable TOEFL score is 550 on the written test, 217 on the computer test, and 80 on the internet-based test.
 The CTS school code for the TOEFL is 1120.
 The TOEFL may only be waived if the applicant has completed another degree, in English, in the United States.

 4. I-20 FORMS: I-20 forms are not issued until after an international student is admitted.
-If admitted, your admissions letter packet will include a CTS International Student I-20 Application form and an estimate of the cost of attendance for your degree program.
-The form will explain the financial documentation requirements for the issuance of the I-20 by the seminary.
 You may contact the CTS Office of Financial Aid prior to applying for information about cost of attendance or I-20 requirements.